nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. **Test case**: `reminder John Doe r/1 cycle`<br>**Expected**: No contact is updated with the corresponding reminder time due to invalid reminder format.
 Error details shown in the status message.

-### Deleting a reminder
+### Deleting a reminder note

-1. Deleting a reminder for a client while all clients are being shown.
+1. Deleting a reminder note for a client while all clients are being shown.

     1. **Prerequisites**: Name john doe should exist in the contact list.
 A reminder note should be set for the client john doe.
 If not, run the appropriate command to set a reminder note for john doe.<br>`reminder John Doe r/1 day`<br>